 Tab 1 allows you to define the primary object for a rule, name and describe the rule, and choose the kids of jobs for which the rule will be available (dashboard filters, imports, or both).
 You can also define if you would like to apply Owner Mapping to the rule.

-Tab 2 is where you define the specifics of how you want Cloudingo to merge your duplicate records.
-When defining your automation rules, Cloudingo begins at the highest level (master record selection), and works down to the individual field level and exceptions.
+Tab 3 is where you define the specifics of how you want Cloudingo to merge your duplicate records.
+When defining your automation rules, Cloudingo begins at the most basic level (master record selection), and works down to the individual field level and exceptions.

 Here is where you tell Cloudingo how to select the master record when merging a group of duplicates.
 The master record serves as the baseline for the final result.
 Master records are selected based on specific user-defined criteria and the ordering of the records within the group of duplicates.